predicate-logic/cluttermonkey/README.md

 A few other notes:

-   * You can stop the Docker container with `./hear/run.sh -s`.
+   * You can stop the Docker container with `./run.sh -s` or by typing `Ctrl-C` from the terminal window where you first started the `run.sh -r` command.
-      * This will stop the running Docker container and all of it's internal processes.
+      * This will stop the running Docker container and all of it's internal processes and reset the state of the container.

   * The Docker container is reset on each start so any data collected in a previous run will be missing on a subsequent start of the container.
-Because of this the most recent edits queries will need to collect new data for a few minutes.
+Because of this the most recent edits queries will need to collect new data for a few minutes if you re-run the container.

-  * You can run `./run.sh -b` if you want to `exec` a BASH shell into the running container to look around.
+  * While the container is running you can run `./run.sh -b` if you want to `exec` a BASH shell to look around.

   * You can run `./run.sh -?` to get help on any available commands.